harshanL/tms/README.md

 ## Running the application

 1. Clone the repo
-2. Navigate to the clone repo directory and execute 'python manage.py migrate' command
+2. Navigate to the clone repo directory and create a virtual env and activate it
+3. Execute 'pip install -r requirements.txt' command to install dependencies
+3. Execute 'python manage.py migrate' command to create database tables
-3. Create a super user using 'python manage.py createsuperuser' command only if needs to login to the admin console
+5. Create a super user using 'python manage.py createsuperuser' command only if needs to login to the admin console
-4. Execute 'python manage.py generate_data' command to populate
+6. Execute 'python manage.py generate_data' command to populate
 database and users and groups
-5. Run the application using 'python manage.py runserver' command
+7. Run the application using 'python manage.py runserver' command
-6. It is possible to run integration tests using 'python manage.py test' command
+8. It is possible to run integration tests using 'python manage.py test' command

 ## Users